Last updated

 Important

-Note that Tenants equal Accounts.
-A User must be a member of at least one account (tenant).
+Note that Tenants are equivalent to Accounts.
+A user must be a member of at least one account (tenant).

-Frontegg Accountsare accounts nested under the environemnt in the Frontegg portal.
-Frontegg portal users add users to accounts (tenants) on each environment via Frontegg's management (in the Frontegg portal) or via APIs.
-Users can add additional users to their account (tenant) via the self-service (Admin portal).
+Frontegg Accounts are accounts nested under the environment in the Frontegg portal.
+Frontegg portal users add users to accounts (tenants) in each environment via Frontegg's management (in the Frontegg portal) or via APIs.
+Users can also add additional users to their account (tenant) via the self-service (Admin portal).

-While users are the direct customers of Accounts, Frontegg portal users control both account configuration as well as the entire hierarchy, down to the farthest end users.
+While users are the direct customers of Accounts, Frontegg portal users control both account configurations as well as the entire hierarchy, extending down to the farthest end users.

 Sub-accounts

 Sub-accounts are nested within existing accounts (tenants).
 Note that users can have admin capabilities to control sub-accounts and their users.
-While it may sound complicated initially, the idea is to have the utmost flexibility to control and adjust the model to various use cases.
-Sub-accounts refer to the third layer of accounts and onwards.
-Sub-tenancy can help intricate business models manage multiple accounts and user layers.
-In this hierarchical business model, the environment, which stands atop all hierarchy layers, must enable the sub-tenancy capability for its tenants before they can add accounts under their scope.
+While it may sound complicated initially, the goal is to provide maximum flexibility to control and adjust the model for various use cases.
+Sub-accounts refer to the third layer of accounts and beyond.
+Sub-tenancy can help complex business models manage multiple accounts and user layers.
+In this hierarchical business model, the environment, which sits at the top of all hierarchy layers, must enable the sub-tenancy capability for its tenants before they can add accounts under their scope.
 Learn more about facilitating sub-tenancy here.

 Users

-Users are the end-customers of Frontegg environment and the direct users under of accounts or sub-accounts.
-Since the tenancy 'model' is built hierarchically, an admin user of account A, for example, may also have permission to add/delete users nested under account A's sub-account.
+Users are the end-customers of the Frontegg environment and the direct users under accounts or sub-accounts.
+Since the tenancy 'model' is built hierarchically, an admin user of account A, for example, may also have permission to add or delete users nested under account A's sub-account.
 Users are defined by their Roles and associated Permissions.

 Users belonging to multiple accounts

-Users can be associated with different accounts nested within the same environment while still maintaining their user ID and information accross all accounts.
+Users can be associated with different accounts nested within the same environment while still maintaining their user ID and information across all accounts.

 Scopes of each persona